alemart/speedy-vision/README.md

 ###### Parameters

 * `turbo: boolean`.
 Accelerate GPU-CPU transfers.
 You'll get the data from the previous frame.
 Defaults to `false`.
+* `includeDiscarded: boolean`.
+Set discarded keypoints (e.g., by a tracker) to `null` in the exported set.
+Defaults to `false`, meaning that discarded keypoints will simply be dropped from the exported set rather than being set to `null`.

 ###### Ports